Alcoholism by Country Statistics

 If you take a look at the gender differences, you will see that in all regions, men were reported to drink alcohol more than women.

-The gender difference appears to be lowest in regions where the entire prevalence of consuming alcohol is high.
+The gender difference appears to be lowest in regions where the entire prevalence of drinking is high.

-While the consumed alcohol was mid-range, the occurrence of consuming alcohol in women is likely to considerably lower most, or often it is less than half the percentage of men.
+While the consumed alcohol was mid-range, drinking frequency in women is likely to be considerably lower often it is less than half the occurrence of men.

-Leading countries with the highest rates of alcoholism in females take account of the following:
+Leading countries with the highest rates of alcohol addiction in females:

 • Australia 2.61%